Sakethhere/Federated-Learning-Project/README.md

 SMTP protocol is used to send the screenshots of user to the Gmail of the teacher or parent.
 Alerting the user by predicting the current activity.
 If the activity is productive there is no Email sent.If the activity is Unproductive an email is sent with the help of SMTP Server.
 Soon after the Activity is predicted an Email is sent to the Parent Email Address along with the screenshot taken.
+The dataset consists of various classes like Movies, Games, Programming, Youtube Entertainment and Youtube Education.The dataset link: https://www.kaggle.com/datasets/sakethkothapalli/screenshots-of-various-user-activities